journal-club/wiki-data/fests/pearl/events/pictionary.md

 <!-- TITLE: Pictionary -->
 <!-- SUBTITLE:Pick, draw and guess. -->

+A classic ice-breaker game in which the goal is to get your team mate to correctly identify something that is drawn within the time limit.
+Ever thought that guessing your friend’s drawing could fetch you money?
+Well Shades considers that guessing is an art too.
+We bring forward to you the perfect event that is fun-filled , artistic and that would totally get your adrenaline rushing.
+It’s a game that matters!

 # RULES

 Pictionary would be an event consisting of 3 rounds, each of whose tasks increase in the level of difficulty.
 The participants play in teams of 2 in all the 3 rounds.